max-barthel/bendbionics/SCRIPTS.md

 **What it does**:

 - Starts Python backend on port 8000
-- Starts Tauri frontend development
+- Starts React frontend development server
 - Provides health checks and error handling
 - Shows development URLs and info